vladtruta/Solaria-Android/README.md

 are the software part of the whole system, which will allow the users to control their devices remotely.

-Before seeing sensor values, you need to pair the device to the App.
+Before being able to control a system, you need to pair it to the App.
 To do that, you can either use Bluetooth Low Energy for a one-tap pairing solution, or manually enter the system's Access Code (located on a sticker, on the actual Arduino chip).